 The new laws protect buyers, who have raised concerns about developers deliberately postponing the completion of construction work in order to cancel signed contracts using an existing sunset clause, and then re-sell the property at a higher price.

 - strengthen the existing requirement for vendors or real estate agents to disclose material facts about a property, and enable guidelines to detail what a material fact is likely to be (for example, a property’s past history as a clandestine drug laboratory or the site of a homicide)

 - prohibit public auctions of land before 1pm on Anzac Day, bringing the industry into line with the standard restricted business hours for the day

 - introduce greater protections for people who purchase options to buy land as part of a land banking scheme, including requiring money paid for options to be held in a trust

 - prohibit certain ‘terms contracts’ and rent-to-buy arrangements, with significant fines and potential jail time for vendors and third-party intermediaries to act as a strong deterrent.

 The changes implement key outcomes of the Consumer Property Law Review’s examination of the Sale of Land Act 1962.

-While the new laws on sunset clauses apply from 23 August 2018, all other reforms in the Act will be implemented by no later than 1 March 2020.
+Reforms other than those relating to sunset clauses will be implemented by no later than 1 March 2020.
 We will continue to provide information as the changes come into effect.